EmberNoGlow/Merging-Meshes-Godot/README.md

 ## Usage

-1. Download and enable the addon from the Addon Manager.
+1. Download and enable the addon.
 2. Add a `MergingMeshes` node to your scene.
 3. In the Inspector panel, add your `MeshInstance3D` nodes to the `meshes` parameter.
 4. Optional: Assign a `Material3D` to the `GeneralMaterial` parameter to set the material for the merged mesh.